sweyome/Sprint-Challenge--Hash-BC/README.md

 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
 > access an item of an array via its index, or add/remove an item at the end of an array, the complexity is O(1).
 Whereas, linearly searching through an array via its index has a complexity of O(n).
 Also add or remove from the front requires rendering each element that follows it (i.e. removing an element at index 0 requires relabelling element at index 1 as index 0, and so forth), they have a complexity of O(n)
 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
-> adding a new element at the end of the dynamic array takes O(1) time.
-But if the dynamic array doesn't have any room for the new item, it'll need to expand, which takes O(n) time.
-And we need to grow the Array.
+> when we approach to the limit of the dynamic array , we need to resize the array (to expand the array the spot might be taken ).
+Therefore appending an item to our dynamic array(which is full) forces us to make a new double-size underlying array, that append takes O(n) time.
+The worst scenario is append become O(n) insted of O(1).
 * Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?
 > blockchain is structured , time-stamped series of immutable records of data that is managed by a cluster of computers or blocks of data bounded one another using cryptographic principles.
 * Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?